Governor’s Institute on Plans of Safe Care

 County planning team members should:

 a.
-Coming soon!
 Watch the webinar on Developing Plans of Safe Care for Pennsylvania’s Infants Affected by Prenatal Substance Exposure before attending the Institute.
-The pre-recorded webinar will be available in early February.
-After watching the webinar, please send any questions that you like to make sure get addressed to the Governor’s Institute
+After watching the webinar, please send any questions that you'd like to make sure get addressed to the Governor’s Institute

 b.
-Coming soon!
-Read the Pennsylvania Plan of Safe Care Guidance.
-This document includes important new information about Pennsylvania’s requirements for Plans of Safe Care.
-In addition, check out the Fast Facts documents that provide additional information on issues related to substance use disorder in infants and young children.
-These documents will also be available on the website, in mid-February.
+Read the Pennsylvania Plan of Safe Care Guidance This document includes important new information about Pennsylvania’s requirements for Plans of Safe Care.
+In addition, check out the Legislative Changes Fast Facts and the Infant and Early Childhood Mental Health Fast Facts documents that provide additional information on these topics.

 WHO CAN I CONTACT IF I HAVE ADDITIONAL QUESTIONS?